libplctag/libplctag/src/libplctag/protocols/enip/ENIP-SESSION-DESIGN.md

 the same fit calculation and the same handling for every CIP PLC.
 No vendor-specific code paths.

+This "no vendor-specific code paths" claim is scoped to the right-sized common path described here.
+The deferred byte-fragmentation phase (§16a, §16.4) *does* use the vendor-specific encodings — Rockwell ReadFrag with its `0x06` partial-transfer status, OMRON Simple Data Segment — but only for single elements too large to fit a packet, and only behind the `enip_dialect_t` seam (§16a.4), so the common core still never branches on manufacturer.

 To size correctly we must know one element's size, which we don't know up front for a UDT.
 Hence: **probe one element, then bulk-read the rest in correctly sized windows.**